martinsria7/asd-adhd-xai-eqi/README.md

 # Code accompanying the manuscript:

-Identifying environmental and socioeconomic correlates for the county-level prevalence of Autism and ADHD using Explainable Artificial Intelligence
+_Identifying environmental and socioeconomic correlates for the county-level prevalence of Autism and ADHD using Explainable Artificial Intelligence_

-Ria Martins, Yanni Cao, Jianyong Wu
+Ria Martins, Yanni Cao, Jianyong Wu,
 Division of Environmental Health Sciences, College of Public Health, The Ohio State University Submitted to the Journal of Exposure Science & Environmental Epidemiology, 2026.